The Second World Book Series

 rely on, and love one another.

-journey beyond the Earth-Moon system and a carefully researched proposal for
+beyond the Earth-Moon system and a carefully researched proposal for such a

-such a mission in the real world.
-Rigorously scientific and emotionally
+mission in the real world.
+Rigorously scientific and emotionally stirring all

 Comments on The Aquila Mission

-rating possible.
+highest rating possible.
 I'll be looking for anything else by this author.
-Thanks for

 Amazon, Print Book Reader 5.0 out of 5 stars